Burn Advocates Network

-Burn Advocates Network (BAN) is a nonprofit organization that supports burn survivors as they face the challenges of recovery, rehabilitation, and reintegration.
-The organization operates three pediatric burn camps and a burn care network.
-BAN was founded in 2008 and expanded its international activity following the Haiti earthquake, which left an estimated 1,000 burn survivors without proper care.
+The Burn Advocates Network (BAN) is a nonprofit organization established in 2008, dedicated to supporting burn survivors through their recovery, rehabilitation, and reintegration processes.
+The organization manages three pediatric burn camps and operates a network focused on burn care.
+BAN expanded its international activities in response to the 2010 Haiti earthquake, which resulted in approximately 1,000 individuals suffering from burns and lacking adequate care.

 Operations

 Based in Teaneck, New Jersey, Burn Advocates Network operates three pediatric burn camps: